On Thursday, May 23rd, 2002, Ireland suffered a crippling blow to its World Cup hopes when captain and hero Roy Keane was sent home from Saipan.

 It’s hard to know whether the added grit and leadership of Keane would have made the difference.
 Ireland performed well in South Korea and Japan and came within penalty kicks of matching the country’s best-ever quarter-final appearance.

-But this was a better squad than the team of 1990, they the likes of Ian Hart, Shay Given, Damien Duff and Robbie Keane approaching their professional peaks and in need of a strong, experienced leader and serial winner.
+But this was a better squad than the team of 1990, they the likes of Ian Hart, Shay Given, Damien Duff and Robbie Keane approaching their professional peaks and were in need of a strong, experienced leader and serial winner.

 Beat Spain - a shadow of the side they are now - and Ireland would have faced South Korea and then potentially Germany in the semis.